Pistonight/botw-save-state/README.md

 Otherwise, delete or rename `/atmosphere/contents/01007EF00011E000` from the SD card.
 To fully delete the mod from existence from your device, also delete the `/botwsavs` folder from the SD card.
 This will remove config files, etc.

+You can also hold `L` while launching the game to disable all mods.
+(SS2.0 has fixed the crash issue.)

 ## Tutorial
 Launch the game with the mod installed.
 You should the version in the title screen change to `1.6.0-SSx.y` where `x.y` is the version of the mod.